Skip to Content

 3. Synergies Realization and Tracking:

-After Day 1, it’s essential to begin tracking realized procurement savings against the original synergy targets established during due diligence.
-To ensure accurate and timely measurement, Procurement teams should align early on the right tools, processes, and reporting cadence for post-merger synergy tracking.
-Regular synergy reporting enhances transparency, drives procurement accountability, and helps stakeholders stay focused on meeting cost reduction and value creation goals.
+After Day 1, track realized procurement savings against the original synergy targets established during due diligence.
+To ensure accuracy, align early on the right tools, processes, and reporting cadence for post-merger synergy tracking.

 Get started on your procurement transformation journey today